 Since Bohemond was unmarried, eligible heiresses were being lined up for him.
 He decided to marry the most powerful woman of his time: Constance, daughter of the French king, Philip I. Meanwhile, he was recruiting men for his new crusade.
 His marital connection with the royal house of France, helped him gather a large number of men.

 Bohemond toured Europe, promising his followers more spectacular victories in the Levant than those that the First Crusade had achieved at Nicaea, Antioch, and Jerusalem.
-Fighters from all over Europe flocked to be part of his holy war.
+Fighters from all over Europe flocked to be a part of his holy war.
 Only England refused to pay heed to his call.
 King Henry I refused to allow Bohemond to cross the English Channel.
 It is not clear why Henry I did not want to have Bohemond in England—perhaps it had something to do with Bohemond’s connections with the French royal house.